What is the new coronavirus?

 - People with compromised immune systems

-- People with preexisting health conditions, including cardiovascular disease, chronic lung disease, high blood pressure (hypertension) or diabetes.
+- People with preexisting health conditions, including cardiovascular disease, chronic lung disease, high blood pressure (hypertension), diabetes or obesity.

 What are the symptoms of COVID-19?

 Around 80% of people with COVID-19 have mild or moderate illness and will recover without special treatment.
 About 15% will develop severe respiratory problems, and about 5% of cases are critical or life-threatening.

 Many people who contract the coronavirus have few or no symptoms but can still transmit the virus to others.
 Some studies suggest that up to half of people who contract the virus may be asymptomatic.